ClickUp vs Trello: Complete Comparison (2026)

 Choose ClickUp if you manage complex projects with dependencies, multiple phases, and cross-team coordination.
 The 15+ views, sprint management, native time tracking, and collaborative Docs justify the steeper learning curve for teams that need the depth.

 Choose Trello if your projects are straightforward task lists moving through a few stages.
-The board interface requires zero training, the free plan is generous, and Butler automation covers everyday workflows without complexity.
+The board interface requires zero training, the free plan is generous for individuals, and Butler automation covers everyday workflows without complexity.

 Key differences at a glance